Understanding Vyvanse and Adderall

 Choosing the Right Medication for Your Needs

 Determining the most appropriate medication often involves weighing factors such as your daily schedule, how you respond to stimulant medication, and your physician’s recommendations.
+If Ritalin is also on the table, our comparison of Adderall versus Ritalin can help round out your understanding of the stimulant options available.

 Factors Influencing the Effectiveness